 ABOUT THIS EVENT

-The second annual Define American Film Festival comes to Charlotte, NC May 11-13, 2017, in partnership with the Harvey B. Gantt Center for African-American Arts + Culture.
+Harvey B. Gantt Center for African-American Arts + Culture presents the second annual Define American Film Festival May 11-13, 2017, in partnership with Define American.
 All festival events will be held at the Gantt Center.
 The Define American Film Festival will focus on the intersectionality of interrelated communities, including stories of immigration, women, LGBTQ communities, and racial identity.

 The festival will also highlight relevant short films like “Rita Mahtoubian is Not a Terrorist,” original short films by the media organization #EmergingUS and panel discussions with filmmakers and actors including Moises Serrano and director Tiffany Rhynard.

 - Charlotte was selected because of the booming immigrant population in North Carolina.

 - The Gantt Center was identified as a partner because its programming around social justice and civil rights issues mirror some of the topics addressed in the DAFF Films

 - The Gantt Center understands the importance of telling America’s whole story.

 - Between 1990 and 2014, North Carolina's immigrant population has more than tripled with almost 750,000 immigrants calling North Carolina their home.

 - Charlotte has become "a major immigrant gateway," according to Brookings

 Define American Film Festival 2017 Films